psi-consortium/psi/doc/PSI/PSI-TOD/tasks_and_operations.md

 ## TOD-06-Quality_Management

 The category consists of tasks and operations related to managing the service level objectives (SLO) and service level specifications (SLS), which in turn are used to define service level agreements (SLAs) and declare monitoring of services and resources on provider side.
+It also contains tasks and operations related to performance monitoring jobs and performance monitoring reports which allow for assessing the performance characteristics of a service.

 ### TOD-06-01-Service_Level_Objective_Management